LIRA DISTRICT

 The continuous degradation of wetlands in the district continues to pose a threat to availability of safe water for domestic use and increased cost for road construction at wetland crossings.
 Degradation of seasonal wetlands continues to affect the seasonal breeding of Birds, fish and ecosystem livelihood that is the habitat life span.
 There is also fear that this localized action is also contributing to global climatic change.

 Sanitation coverage in the district is still low as many homes do not have latrines, bath shelters, drying stands, rubbish pits and kitchen.
-Waste disposal (solid and liquid) methods and habits are still very poor and the communities continue to dispose of wastes in a manner that is harmful to the environment most especially for vuvera and effluent from small scale industries around Lira Municipal Council.
+Waste disposal (solid and liquid) methods and habits are still very poor and the communities continue to dispose of wastes in a manner that is harmful to the environment most especially for polythene bags and effluent from small scale industries around Lira Municipal Council.
 Lira Municipality constructed a solid waste composting site in Aler Farm and has just been operationalized with financial support from world Bank through the National Environment Management Authority (NEMA).
-This was expected to give a direction for proper waste management in Lira municipal council but the composting site has almost turned into disposal site if not just some kind of a landfill, undermining the original plan of the site
+This was expected to give a direction for proper waste management in Lira municipal council but the composting site has almost turned into disposal site if not just some kind of a landfill, undermining the original plan of the site.
+The natural resources therefore continue to be under threat due to increasing population and the need for more land for agriculture, settlement, small scale industries and urbanization amongst others.

-The District is limited with tourism sites that could help generate revenue and support local development in the District.
+The District has no major tourism sites that could help generate revenue and support local development in the District.

 Lira District has embarked on Local Economic Development (LED) Initiatives.
 The Government of Uganda through the Ministry of Local Government took a deliberate effort/policy shift from delivery of public goods and services to a more proactive intervention model that entails tackling real household poverty challenges.
 In 2006, objective number six of decentralization was created namely; ‘To promote Local Economic Development (LED) in order to enhance people’s incomes’.
 This has been incorporated in the Decentralization Policy Strategic Framework (DPSF) and the Local Government Sector Strategic Plan Strategic Plan 2013-2023(LGSSP), the Uganda Local Development Outlook (LDO) 2014 and subsequently addressed in a chapter on sub-national and rural development within the National Development Plan (NDP 3) and the third District Development Plan (DDP3).